 If you are a California Registered Nurse under investigation by the BRN, you may have no idea until a BRN Investigator shows up at your front door.
-This is a new strategy for the Board of Registered nursing, the surprise attack!
+This is a new strategy for the Board of Registered Nursing: the surprise attack!
 If you are reading this, the investigator has probably already shown up, or you may have received a letter from the BRN.
-Let me explain some steps you can take to avoid making this worse for yourself and what to expect if it hasn’t happened, yet.
+Let me explain some steps you can take to avoid making this worse for yourself and what to expect if it hasn’t happened yet.

 The BRN must investigate every complaint that they receive about a nurse.
 Complaints can be filed with the BRN in a number of ways: an arrest via Livescan fingerprints, an employer report, a coworker complaint, or a patient complaint.
 I’ve even seen malicious complaints made by ex-spouses or partners.
-If the complaint was the result of an arrest involving alcohol, medication, drugs or mental health, you will not be contacted by an investigator, you will receive a letter or phone call offering you the Diversion or Intervention Program.
-If the complaint involved allegations of charting errors, medication discrepancies, patient care issues, or policy violations, the BRN will assign your case to an investigator.
+If the complaint was the result of an arrest involving alcohol, medication, drugs, or mental health, you will not be contacted by an investigator, you will receive a letter or phone call offering you the Diversion or Intervention Program.
+If the complaint involves allegations of charting errors, medication discrepancies, patient care issues, or policy violations, the BRN will assign your case to an investigator.

 BRN INVESTIGATORS

-The BRN employs investigator with the Department of Consumer Affairs.
+The BRN employs an investigator with the Department of Consumer Affairs.
 Many of them are former law enforcement officers.
 Many of them have weapons permits and are allowed to carry a firearm.
-Many of them refer to themselves as “Officer.”
-Most of them will first send you a letter, letting you know that you are under suspicion for violating the Nurse Practice Act in some manner and they are conducting an investigation.
-The will include a very broad “Authorization for Release of Records” that they will want you to sign and they will want to schedule an interview to meet with you in person.
+Many of them refer to themselves as “Officers.”
+Most of them will first send you a letter, letting you know that you are under suspicion for violating the Nurse Practice Act in some manner and that they are conducting an investigation.
+They will include a very broad “Authorization for Release of Records” that they will want you to sign and they will want to schedule an interview to meet with you in person.
 A number of them will call you and try to get you to agree to an interview on the phone.
-A very special few just show up on your front steps, totally out of the blue.
+A very special few just show up on your front steps totally out of the blue.

 HOW TO HANDLE BRN INVESTIGATORS